 You may look at that flow of training content and think that it makes sense, and those are all important topics to ingrain in a new salesperson’s head.
 And while you are correct that these are all important topics, the problem is that these areas are all about us (or all about the salesperson).

-You see when you teach a salesperson about the company they work for and the products that they sell, this information is all about the salesperson and the world that they will live in and care about.
+When you teach a salesperson about the company they work for and the products that they sell, this information is all about the salesperson and the world that they will live in and care about.

 The problem with that is that this becomes the foundation of knowledge for the salesperson, and it then becomes what a salesperson goes to and relies on when delivering their sales pitch.
 And since this foundation of knowledge is “all about me” (or all about the salesperson), it can come off as a bit “salesy” when being delivered to a prospect.